-- (a) Once the worker is found eligible, tThe insurer and worker must agree on a counselor vocational assistance provider.
-Wwithin 1420 days of the worker being determined eligible for vocational assistance eligibility finding, the insurer must notify the worker of the selection of vocational assistance provider. - (b) When the parties agree on a counselor, the insurer must mail the worker a NOTICE OF SELECTION OF VOCATIONAL COUNSELOR. - (c) If they parties are unable to do not agree on a counselorvocational assistance provider, the insurer or self-insured employer must notify the division director within five days, and the director will select a counselor provider.
+- (a) The insurer and worker must agree on a counselor within 14 days of the worker being determined eligible for vocational assistance. - (b) When the parties agree on a counselor, the insurer must mail the worker a NOTICE OF SELECTION OF VOCATIONAL COUNSELOR. - (c) If the parties do not agree on a counselor, the insurer must notify the division within five days, and the director will select a counselor.